sshaar/clef2020-factchecking-task5/README.md

 ### Evaluation metrics

-For Task 5 (ranking): R-Precision, Average Precision, Recipocal Rank, Precision@k and means of these over multiple debates.
+**The official metric for task5, that will be used for the competition ranking is the Mean Average Precision (MAP)**.
-**The official metric for task5, that will be used for the competition ranking is the Mean Average Precision (MAP)**
+We also report R-Precision, Average Precision, Recipocal Rank, Precision@k and means of these over multiple debates.

 ## Baselines